Because That Scope Isn’t Gonna Mount Itself

 It’s a lot of fun shopping for riflescopes.
 The ever-growing array of choices for shooting at various distances with a choice of emphasizing speed, accuracy, or both, is dizzying at any point of the price scale, but for all the focus on scopes, they’re useless without the right hardware and mount.
 While the selection of these unsung hardware heroes isn’t quite as broad as it is for optics, it’s getting better.

-Recently I’ve been using a couple bits of gear – a quick-detach mount and a mini torque wrench – for my scope-mounting activities, and I like both quite a lot.
+Recently I’ve been using a couple bits of gear for my scope-mounting activities: a quick-detach mount and a mini torque wrench.
+I like both quite a lot.

 Lucid Optics PRO-QD 30mm Mount